gnodisnait/nball4tree/readme.md

 % --ball <output-file> : the name of the output nball-embedding file
 % --ws_child /Users/<user-name>/data/glove/wordSenseChildren.txt: file of parent-children relations among word-senses
 ```
+The checking process can take around 2 hours.
 * result
 If zero-energy is achieved, one big nball-embedding file will be created ```<output-path>/<output-file>```
 otherwise, failed relations and word-senses will be printed.